ObelusFamily/Anythink-Market-nhcff7o0/readme.md

 ## First setup

+In order to have the app running on the local machine you need to run following the command in the terminal:
+- docker-compose up.
+This command will start the backend and frontend server including the database.
+Once, the server is up and running you need to click on the browser url given in the terminal.

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_